jnftech/vga2ntsc-kicad/README.md

 - Modified power distribution rail using bottom layer of board
 - Relocated clock section to minimize routing near other signals or underneath video amp
 - Minimized the use of vias for signal traces where possible.
+- More KiCad practice for me
+- Finally try to publish something on GitHub (first repo!)

 ### Tools used for conversion:
 - Altium2Kicad https://github.com/thesourcerer8/altium2kicad